thataustin/website/_posts/2011-10-22-javascript_function_forms.md

       return countDownToZero(number-1);
   };

-  // ... some stuff happens in this terrible code ...
+  // in a real situation, you'd probably have a lot of
+  // code here, which is why you'd obliterate your reference

   var temp = countDownToZero;
   countDownToZero = undefined;

-  // ... the function we care about ended up in a var called temp instead of the original variable console.log(temp(20)); // TypeError: undefined is not a function
+  // the function we care about ended up in a var called
+  // temp instead of the original variable console.log(temp(20)); // TypeError: undefined is not a function
 {% endhighlight %}

-So, this a totally contrived example, but since you're reading this, keep going just a little further:
+Now have a look at what happens when we name the function:

 {% highlight js+smarty linenos %}
   var countDownToZero = function localName (number) {